Mumbai: Fire on set of TV serial `Ghum Hai Kisikey Pyaar Meiin' | Entertainment

 Mumbai: Fire on set of TV serial `Ghum Hai Kisikey Pyaar Meiin'

-A major fire broke out on the set of TV serial ''Ghum Hai Kisikey Pyaar Meiin'' in Film City here on Friday afternoon but there were no reports of anyone getting injured in the incident, civic officials said.
+A major fire broke out on the set of TV serial ''Ghum Hai Kisikey Pyaar Meiin'' at Film City in suburban Goregaon here on Friday afternoon but there were no reports of anyone getting injured in the incident, civic officials said.

 The TV show's production house said in a statement that ''the members of the cast and crew'' of the serial were safe.

-The fire had been covered from all sides and dousing operation was on, said an official of the Brihanmumbai Municipal Corporation.
+The blaze was doused after six hours, around 10.30 pm, said an official of the Brihanmumbai Municipal Corporation.

 The fire started around 4.30 pm on the ground floor, in an area of 2,000 square feet, of the studio where the serial was being shot, he said, adding that it soon spread to other three adjacent sets.